Information for Authors

 Each paper should begin with a synopsis (or abstract) of approximately 50-200 words, which should summarise the main points and aim of the article.

 The introduction should give a short review or overview of the topic or its background, with appropriate References, especially if the topic is likely to be unfamiliar to many non-specialist readers.
-Include a statement of the purpose or aim of the research or of the topic being reviewed.
+Include a statement of the purpose or aim of the research or of the topic being reviewed and of its practical application, where necessary.
 If a review is selective, indicate the criteria used for selection.

 The main body of the article should include a brief note of the methods or procedures that have been used.
 Please note however that we do not normally publish detailed descriptions of experimental procedures.
 Results should be presented as concisely as possible, with the use of Tables where appropriate.
 Discussion should focus on the pgm aspects of the work or the topic reviewed.
 Ensure that all material included is appropriate, timely and relevant to the aim or purpose of the article.